DATE: August 14, 2023

 - 3) In consultation with the Assistant Secretary for Management, establishes and maintains Treasury-wide emergency preparedness policies and conducts oversight of these activities, in collaboration with the Treasury Operations Executive Council.

-- 4) Serves as the Senior Agency Official with management and oversight responsibility for the Department’s program and related functions identified in this directive, and represents the Department at the National Security Council’s Policy Coordination Committee meetings, as needed and appropriate.
+- 4) Serves as the Senior Agency Official with management and oversight responsibility for the Department’s program and related functions identified in this Directive, and represents the Department at the National Security Council’s Policy Coordination Committee meetings, as needed and appropriate.

-- 5) Chairs the Department’s Disaster Assistance Advisory Group facilitating Treasury-wide information sharing and coordination in support of national disaster response and recovery.
+- 5) Chairs the Department’s Disaster Assistance Advisory Group (DAAG) facilitating Treasury-wide information sharing and coordination in support of national disaster response and recovery.

 - 6) During emergency incidents, provides senior leadership support to the ASM and other senior officials, including communications with interagency partners.

-- The Director of OEP:
+- The Director of SHEP:

 - 1) Administers and manages emergency preparedness activities to meet federal statutory, regulatory, and policy requirements.